Read the guidelines on safe theatre visits

 - The Vanemuine Theatre has the right to alter seating arrangements in accordance with health regulations.

 - The Vanemuine Theatre is only obliged to reimburse the cost of tickets if a performance is cancelled.
-If you fall ill, you will have the chance to exchange your ticket for another performance at a later date.

 - When coming to the performance, please factor in the time it will take for your tickets to be checked, to choose a seat and, if necessary, to find a parking space.
 The audience will be allowed into the venue 30 minutes before the start of the performance.